Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning: Experimental Results

 \subsection{Results on Tokamak Control}

 We further evaluate our algorithm on three target tracking tasks for tokamak control.
-The tokamak is one of the most promising confinement devices for achieving controllable nuclear fusion, where the primary challenge lies in confining the plasma, i.e., an ionized gas of hydrogen isotopes, while heating it and increasing its pressure to initiate and sustain fusion reactions \cite{1512794}.
-Tokamak control involves applying a series of direct actuators (e.g., ECH power, magnetic field) and indirect actuators (e.g., setting targets for the plasma shape and density) to confine the plasma to achieve a desired state or track a given target.
+The tokamak is one of the most promising confinement devices for achieving controllable nuclear fusion, where the primary challengec is confining the plasma, i.e., an ionized gas of hydrogen isotopes, while heating it and increasing its pressure to initiate and sustain fusion reactions \citep{1512794}.
+Tokamak control involves applying a direct actuators (e.g., ECH power, magnetic field) and indirect actuators (e.g., setting targets for the plasma shape and density) to confine the plasma to achieve a desired state or track a given target.
 This sophisticated physical process is an ideal test bed for our algorithm.

-As shown in Figure \ref{fig:2}, we use a well-trained data-driven dynamics model provided by \cite{DBLP:journals/corr/abs-2404-12416} as a "ground truth" simulator for the nuclear fusion process during evaluation, and generate a dataset containing 111305 transitions for offline RL.
+As shown in Figure \ref{fig:2}, we use a well-trained data-driven dynamics model provided by \citet{DBLP:journals/corr/abs-2404-12416} as a "ground truth" simulator for the nuclear fusion process during evaluation, and generate a dataset containing 111305 transitions for offline RL.
 We select reference shots (each of which represents a fusion process) from DIII-D\footnote{DIII-D is a tokamak device located in San Diego, California, operated by General Atomics.}, and use trajectories of Ion Rotation, Electron Density, and $\beta_N$ within them as targets for three tracking tasks.
 These are critical quantities in tokamak control, particularly $\beta_N$, which serves as an economic indicator of the efficiency of nuclear fusion.
 These continuous control tasks are \textbf{highly stochastic}, as the underlying dynamics model is an ensemble of recurrent probabilistic neural networks (RPNNs) and each state transition is a sample from this model. \textbf{For details about the simulator, and the design of the state/action spaces and reward functions, please refer to Appendix \ref{DetTCT}.}